MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 To invoke the Stage View through deep link from your tab, you must wrap the deep link URL in the `app.openLink(url)` API.
 Stage View from a deep link always defaults to the modal experience (and not a Teams window).
 The Stage View deep link can also be passed through an `OpenURL` action in the card,  the Stage View deep link is intended for the tab canvas.
 For Stage View from Adaptive Cards, we encourage developers to follow the JSON Adaptive Card example.

-An example of Stage view when it is invoked from a deep link:
+An example of Stage view when it's invoked from a deep link:

 :::image type="content" source="../assets/images/tab-images/open-stage-from-adaptive-card2.png" alt-text="Screenshot shows the open stage from card."lightbox="~/assets/images/tab-images/open-stage-from-adaptive-card2.png":::